4d/docs/docs/FormObjects/properties_CoordinatesAndSizing.md

 ---
 ---
 ## Automatic Row Height
-`4D View Pro only: This feature requires a 4D View Pro license.`

 This property is only available for array-based, non-hierarchical list boxes.
 The property is not selected by default.